Fantastic places to visit and things to do in Trentino Alto Adige besides the Dolomites

 High-end – Grand Hotel Trento

 We stayed at Grand Hotel Trento for three weeks and it played a great role in our trip.
 This 4-star hotel in Trento features all the basic services and facilities and is a perfect family hotel in Trentino.
+Check out our full Grand Hotel Trento review to read about our experience.

 They have a nice spa with quite affordable treatments and sauna.
 The buffet breakfast is rich and offers both savoury and sweet options as well as fresh fruit, yoghurt, cereals, and hot drinks.